 Regular participation in meaningful education is critical for young people's academic, vocational, social and emotional development.
 Given the specialist nature of the Flexible Learning Centre we recognise that many young people face significant challenges to regular school attendance.
-Factors such as mental illness, substance addiction, ongoing family conflict and previous negative experiences at school can make it very difficult for young people to attend school every day.
+Factors such as mental illness, substance addiction, ongoing family conflict, and previous negative experiences at school can make it very difficult for young people to attend school every day.
 FLCs undertake a range of processes and supportive mechanisms to ensure that young people work towards consistent attendance and that all absences are justified.

-If the young person is expected to attend school on a given day and does not arrive by the commencement of the school day, or does not access transport support as arranged, the admin staff member or student support person will contact the young person and their parent/carer as soon as is practical in order to seek an explanation for the absence.
+If the young person is expected to attend school on a given day and does not arrive by the commencement of the school day, the admin staff member or student support person will contact the young person and their parent/carer by the end of the first learning session in order to inform the career of the absence and seek an explanation for the absence.

-If the staffing partnership is not able to reach a young person or their parent/carers in relation to an absence, they will speak with the Head of Campus to determine what further action should be taken.
+If the staffing partnership is not able to reach a young person or their parent/carers in relation to an absence, they will send a text message and follow up again later in the day and again the next day.
 Reasonable efforts will be made to ensure that the young person is safe.
 This may include contacting alternate carers or services (where consent has been previously given to do so).
 Follow up may also include contacting the Department of Family and Community Services or the Police where the Campus Principal deems that the young person may be at risk of harm.